Work Health and Safety

 Quality safety personnel are pivotal to the success of any organisation.
 At Training Services Australia, we have been involved in safety training for over 14 years, and we continually refine our courses to ensure that we are the benchmark safety training provider in Australia.

-Our public workshops are located in Perth at our training centre.
-We can also offer in-house client specific training overseas, throughout regional Australia, as well as all capital cities including Darwin, Adelaide, Sydney, Melbourne, Brisbane and Canberra.
+Our public workshops are located at our training centre in Perth.
+We can also offer in-house client specific training all throughout Australia, as well as overseas.

 Please review the various course options below and click on the link to view the course information.